Postgraduate Course: European Social Policy (PGSP11203)

 - To scrutinize the 'social dimension' of the European Union and the problems related to promoting common social policies across its (growing number of) member states

-- To critically evaluate current EU policies in the context of the Euro crisis and its likely implications for the future of social policy in the EU
+- To critically evaluate current EU policies in the context of recent challenges such asthe Euro crisis or Brexit and the likely implications for the future of social policy in the EU